Looking for the best DFS app to start playing and winning money? Here's your guide to comparing Sleeper and PrizePicks.

 It’s no surprise, then, that Sleeper and PrizePicks both offer bonuses and promos for their users.

-Sleeper offers a first-deposit match of up to $100 — meaning that if you deposit $100 into your Sleeper Wallet upon signing up and apply the proper promo code, you’ll have an additional $100 to play with on top of that.
+Sleeper offers a first-time bonus that gives you $55 in free entries when you play $5.
+This means if you deposit money into your Sleeper Wallet upon signing up and then make your first pick of $5 or more, you'll instantly receive $55 in additional free plays you can use to pick any entries you like.
 Sleeper regularly offers other promos, as well, so keep an eye on the promotions page.

 Sleeper also offers Wildcard Wednesday and Sleeper Sundae promos, which typically offer heavily discounted player prices or points totals on Sleeper Picks.
 These promos don't guarantee a windfall, but they offer an attractive incentive.

-PrizePicks, meanwhile, also offers a first-deposit match of $100.
-It regularly offers Flex Friday (a promotion centered around its Flex Play pick ‘em mode) and Taco Tuesday (a promotion that offers discounted projections).
+PrizePicks, meanwhile, has a similar offer for first-time deposits.
+You can receive $50 when you play your first $5 lineup.
+PrizePicks also offers Flex Friday (a promotion centered around its Flex Play pick ‘em mode) and Taco Tuesday (a promotion that offers discounted projections).

 Both Sleeper and PrizePicks require a minimum deposit of $10 to get started, and while bonus money cannot be cashed out, there is no restriction on which kind of DFS game it can be applied to.
 Sleeper does not have a deadline on when the bonus funds must be used, while PrizePicks requires users to utilize them within 90 days.